pblottiere/snail/README.md

 #### Qt5 QML charts module

 On Windows, no additional installation steps are required.
-However, on GNU/Linux platforms, you may need to install some packages necessary for drawing QML charts.
-For example, on Archlinux, the `qt5-charts` package is required.
+However, on GNU/Linux platforms, you may need to install some more packages necessary for drawing QML charts.
+For example:

+- Archlinux: `qt5-charts`
+- Debian: `python3-pyqt5.qtquick`

 ## Settings